instantiator/blog-source/blog-site/content/post/collaborative-list-manager-listsky.md

 * [ListSky](https://instantiator.dev/listsky) (web pages)
 * [ListSky](https://bsky.app/profile/listsky.bsky.social) (BlueSky account)

-It works primarily with BlueSky lists, although there's no reason it couldn't extend into the rest of the social sphere (as and when there's time to improve the app).
+It works primarily with BlueSky lists, although there's no reason it couldn't extend into the rest of the social sphere (as and when there's time to build again).

 ## What lists?